codevin/todoApp/README.md

 * package.json - Rename the module to your app's name.
 * theme-extension.json  - Rename theme to your app's name.

+## Using render()

+Use 'this.res.render(template, results [, section]);'  to render a template (found within templates/ directory).
+You can also provide section as an option.
+This section should be defined in the layout.
+By default, the section used is 'body'.

+Render can be used multiple times within the single request.
+All the outputs are simply appended to the section.
+This is useful, for example, when you want to publish a error partial along with other body portions.

 ## Referencing modules from within the templates

 You should do this: